-In March 2018, it was disclosed that over 50 million Facebook users had their personal information compromised by a third party, Global Science Research, who had legitimate access to the data for academic purposes but passed the data on to another third party, Cambridge Analytica, who (allegedly) used it for a completely different purpose: The Facebook data was acquired through a personality quiz app called thisismydigitallife which requested access to Facebook user's profiles of the c.
-320,000 people who took the quiz and their friends (at least 160 each).
+In March 2018, it was disclosed that over 50 million Facebook users had their personal information compromised by a third party, Global Science Research, who had legitimate access to the data for academic purposes.
+However they passed the data on to a third party, Cambridge Analytica, who (allegedly) used it for a completely different purpose.

-In 2015 Facebook discovered another company, Cambridge Analytica, had been passed their data and Facebook responded by suspending Cambridge Analytica/SCL from advertising on the social network.
+In 2015 when Facebook discovered another company, Cambridge Analytica, had been passed their data they responded by suspending Cambridge Analytica from advertising on the social network.

 Facebook says it isn’t at fault.
 Data-harvesting has been a privacy concern for nearly a decade.
 Facebook’s user data is a powerful tool for marketing and research but this event begs the question, what responsibility does the social network have to its customers when an app maker allegedly breaks its terms and then lies about it?

-Lawmakers in the United States and Britain are calling on Facebook chief executive Mark Zuckerberg to explain what happened.
-Britain’s Information Commissioner’s Office is investigating.
+Lawmakers in the US and Britain called on Facebook's CEO Mark Zuckerberg to explain what happened.

 If you'd rather we did the heavy lifting in developing a cyber incident response plan or lessons learnt training for your organisation underpined by our unique insight into the challenges faced and strategies implemented by organisations countering today's cyber security threats then please contact us here.